pbhu1024/awesome-augmented-language-model/README.md

 ## Safety
+- Li, Haoran and Guo, Dadi and Fan, Wei and Xu, Mingshi and Song, Yangqiu,**Multi-step Jailbreaking Privacy Attacks on ChatGPT**,2023, [[Paper]](http://arxiv.org/abs/2304.05197)

 - Raman, Mrigank and Maini, Pratyush and Kolter, J. Zico and Lipton, Zachary C. and Pruthi, Danish, **Model-tuning Via Prompts Makes NLP Models Adversarially Robust**, 2023 [[Paper]](http://arxiv.org/abs/2303.07320)

 - Greshake, Kai and Abdelnabi, Sahar and Mishra, Shailesh and Endres, Christoph and Holz, Thorsten and Fritz, Mario, **More than you've asked for: A Comprehensive Analysis of Novel Prompt Injection Threats to Application-Integrated Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2302.12173)